-If a parent pursues an IEE independently, an original billing form must be submitted to the District prior to payment.
-Before reimbursement or direct payment is authorized, criteria must be met, and a written report received by the District.
+In the event that a parent pursues an IEE independently, an original billing form must be submitted to the District prior to payment.
+Before reimbursement or direct payment is authorized, criteria must be met and written report received by the District.